abauville/Sunaba/README.md

 1. Add plasticity
 1. Add self gravity
 1. Compute Shear Heating and add it to temperature
-1. Comptue Viscous flow law according to the viscous strain rate, as opposed to the total strain rate
+1. Compute Viscous flow law according to the viscous strain rate, as opposed to the total strain rate
+1. Add compressibility

 ### TO DO LIST OPTIMIZATION ###